-In both stories, the weapon used by the criminal was identified as a “Taser.”
+In most of these stories, the weapon used by the criminal was identified as a “Taser.”
 That may or may not be true.
 News reporters frequently don’t differentiate between a Taser and other types of stun guns.
 They aren’t the same.

-The Taser was originally developed for the law enforcement market, but in the last 10 years there have been civilian versions available as well.
+The Taser was originally developed for the law enforcement market, but in the last decade or so Taser has sold a civilian version as well.
 Tasers are quite expensive, ranging between $300-$1500 per unit depending on which model you buy.
 We rarely see criminals with true Tasers.
-Most criminals would rather sell a stolen Taser for $500 worth of crack than use it to commit robberies.
+Most criminals would rather sell a stolen Taser for $200 worth of heroin than use it to commit robberies.

 Check out the video below of some LE Taser hits to see what I mean (caution for harsh language)

-To contrast, a stun gun does not shoot any projectiles.
+In contrast, a stun gun does not shoot any projectiles.
 It must be held against an attacker and only causes pain, not the intense muscular disruption of the Taser.
-It isn’t pleasant, in fact, depending on where the shock is administered, it really hurts!
-But unless the stun gun is held on someone’s neck or into their armpit for a significant period of time to cause a stunning effect, it’s just pain and it can be overcome.
+It doesn’t feel pleasant.
+In fact, depending on where the shock is administered, it can really hurt.
+But unless the stun gun is held on someone’s neck or into their armpit for a significant period of time the stun gun will not incapacitate your attacker.